House Democrats face choice over budget deal

-Washington (CNN)As negotiators are closing in on a budget deal that would address many of the issues stymieing Washington -- with the key exception of immigration -- House Democrats are likely to feel the heat.
+Washington (CNN)As lawmakers announced a budget deal that would address many of the issues stymieing Washington -- with the key exception of immigration -- House Democrats on Wednesday were feeling the heat.

-Minority Leader Nancy Pelosi took to the House floor Wednesday to warn she would not support a burgeoning deal without a commitment from House Speaker Paul Ryan that the Republican-controlled House would hold a debate and vote on immigration legislation as his Senate counterpart Mitch McConnell has pledged, setting up a potential standoff.
+Minority Leader Nancy Pelosi took to the House floor Wednesday to warn she would not support the burgeoning deal without a commitment from House Speaker Paul Ryan that the Republican-controlled House would hold a debate and vote on immigration legislation as his Senate counterpart Mitch McConnell has pledged, setting up a potential standoff.

-The two-year deal that the Senate is on the verge of locking in would likely set domestic and defense spending levels, deal with the debt limit and resolve some outstanding issues Democrats have pushed for like support for community health centers and disaster relief money, though details are still being worked out.
+The two-year deal that leadership announced on the Senate floor would set domestic and defense spending levels, push back the debt limit and resolve some outstanding issues Democrats have pushed for like support for community health centers and disaster relief money.

 But left out of the deal would be a resolution for the Deferred Action for Childhood Arrivals policy that Trump is ending -- and House Democrats have long been steadfast they would not support government funding without it.